TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis: Experiments

 \section{Experiments}

-In this section, we conduct comprehensive experiments to evaluate the performance of current state-of-the-art models on the various downstream tasks defined in \name.
-Our benchmarking includes LLMs, reasoning models, and time series models.
-Through these experiments, we reveal the performance gap that emerges when existing models are exposed to the complex nature of observability data embodied by our dataset.
-For all these experiments, the training details are provided in Appendix \ref{app:finetuning}.
+In this section, we evaluate state-of-the-art models on the downstream tasks defined in \name.
+Our benchmark includes LLMs, reasoning models, time series models, and multi-modal models.
+Through these experiments, we reveal the performance gap that emerges when existing models are exposed to the complex nature of observability data captured by our dataset.
+Training details are provided in Appendix \ref{app:finetuning}.